Phyllida Law: Career

 Phyllida Law receives the honorary doctorate from the hands of Muhammad Yunus, chancellor of Glasgow Caledonian University (4 July 2013).

+Personal life

+Law met fellow actor Eric Thompson while working at the Old Vic theatre in London in the 1950s.
+They were married from 1957 until his death in 1982.
+Their daughters Emma and Sophie Thompson are both actresses.

+Law developed Parkinson's disease in later life and died on 27 July 2026, aged 94.

 Awards

 In 2013 Law received an Honorary Doctorate from Glasgow Caledonian University and an Honorary Doctor of Letters from the Royal Conservatoire of Scotland.

 Honours

 Law was appointed an Officer of the Order of the British Empire (OBE) in the 2014 Birthday Honours by Queen Elizabeth II for services to drama and for charitable services.